Grzrzegorzrz/wcs-cryptography/README.md

   2. A pseudo random number generator generates a key of n length using the linear congruence method, with the current time since epoch as the seed

+BlockChain.js is a JavaScript refactor of BlockChain.cpp and RNG.h combined, for the purpose of hosting the file on WCS's website.